-- to identify and describe the environmental resources; natural processes; and cultural, scenic and recreational values in the planning unit; - to map and designate as "reserves" specific areas within the watershed that: are of special significance for First Nations peoples; - to map and designate specific areas (termed "harvestable areas") within the watershed where forest harvesting or other resource uses will not compromise the long-term integrity of the forest ecosystem, its use by First Nations people, or its recreational or high scenic value. - identify reserves and harvestable areas within the watershed.
+- to map and designate as "reserves" specific areas within the watershed that: are of special significance for First Nations peoples; - to map and designate specific areas (termed "harvestable areas") within the watershed where forest harvesting or other resource uses will not compromise the long-term integrity of the forest ecosystem, its use by First Nations people, or its recreational or high scenic value. - identify reserves and harvestable areas within the watershed.
 Harvesting is permitted only outside reserve areas which are intended to maintain long-term ecosystem integrity in the watershed, to protect First Nations' cultural important areas, and to protect recreational and scenic values.